-Fast forward to today, $6 has grown into $156,258 in revenue.
-With $144,520 of that revenue having been produced just in the last nine months of 2021.
-And a behemoth of a site that’s on its way to hit 5 million page views by the end of the year.
+Fast forward to today, $6 has grown into $257,885 in ad revenue alone.
+And a behemoth of a site that’s on its way to hit 8 million page views – and 4 million unique visitors – by the end of the year.

 Is starting a blog worth it?

-Is it worth it starting a blog in 2021?
-The short answer is, yes, it is “worth it” to start a blog!
+Is it worth it to start your own blog in 2022?
+The short answer is, yes, it is worth it to start a blog!
 But it’s going to take a lot of work, so be sure you’re ready to make a long-term commitment.